editor-js/warning/README.md

 # Warning Tool

-Provides Warning Blocks for the [CodeX Editor](https://ifmo.su/editor).
+Provides Warning Block for the [CodeX Editor](https://ifmo.su/editor).
+Block has title and message.
+It can be used, for example, for editorials notifications or appeals.

 ![](https://capella.pics/2d7b7bc1-ac46-4020-89c9-390d1a7297e2.jpg)